Faithful1/bitserverless/README.md

 Backend API to take in data from REST endpoint using serverless framework and Ansible

-## Run the sls app as a docker container

-A docker stack for production env

 ## dependencies

 Ensure these are installed before going further: